-Onix remained alongside the Harqen team, providing guidance and support during the migration and helped the customer implement cloud security.
+Onix remained alongside the Harqen team, providing guidance and support during the migration — and helping to implement cloud security.
 This included using Cloud IAP for managing user access to applications with https instead of VPN.
-Onix also implemented Check Point Web Application and API Protection (WAAP) and Cloud Guard Dome 9 for security and compliance verification.
+Onix also implemented Check Point Web Application, API Protection (WAAP) — and Cloud Guard Dome 9 for security and compliance verification.

-Harqen also wanted to ensure its apps were accessible and scalable in the new cloud environment, so Onix assisted with designing and implementing a load-balanced Kubernetes cluster, complete with a Stackdriver logging dashboard.
+Harqen also wanted to ensure that its apps were accessible and scalable in the new cloud environment, so Onix assisted by designing and implementing a load-balanced Kubernetes cluster, complete with a Stackdriver logging dashboard.

-Now Harqen can version control infrastructure changes and deploy application code as many times a day as they desire, allowing them to improve customer experiences more quickly and efficiently.
+Now Harqen uses version control for their infrastructure changes; they can deploy application code as many times a day as they desire, allowing them to improve customer experiences more quickly and efficiently.

 Implementing Managed Services for Google Cloud Platform

-Going forward Harqen and Onix have a managed services provider (MSP) agreement that is designed to maximize not just Harqen’s new Google Cloud Platform environment but also its internal IT team.
+Going forward, Harqen and Onix have a managed services provider (MSP) agreement that is designed to maximize the new Harquen Google Cloud Platform environment as well as its internal IT team.

-Harqen also enjoys ongoing optimization and Site Reliability/DevOps services under this agreement, ensuring its Google Cloud Platform architecture undergoes continuous improvements.
+Harqen also benefits from ongoing optimization and Site Reliability/DevOps services under this agreement, ensuring that its Google Cloud Platform architecture undergoes continuous improvements.

 The MSP also covers break fixes for cloud services, infrastructure code and emergencies.
 All of this is bolstered by Onix’s 24/7 Helpdesk Support and ticketing portal that prioritizes response and resolution time based on event severity.

-Had Harqen’s internal team managed all of this, they would have been stretched thin while also addressing needs of the company’s day-to-day cloud-based solutions so that they can focus at the task at hand -- delivering a solid platform that helps clients do their hiring in the cloud.
+Had Harqen’s internal team managed all of this, they would have been stretched thin while also trying to address the day-to-day needs of the company’s cloud-based solutions.
+Now they can focus instead on the task at hand, delivering a solid platform that helps clients conduct their hiring in the cloud.